rdeodoo/odoo-toolbox/code-playbook/README.md

 ### Never use merge commit

 There are a few reasons not to use it:
-- The history becomes ugly, without any added value since we mostly with little branches at a time, we mostly work with linear history anyway.
+- The history becomes ugly, without any added value since we mostly work with a limited amount of branches at a time, we mostly work with linear history anyway.
 - History becomes a mess overtime, adding extra nested hierarchy levels even for simple branches targeting the staging.
 - Merge commit have no sense/meaning in itself most of the time.
 Some will just